Thomas Medwin

-Thomas Medwin (20 March 1788 –2 August 1869) was an early 19th-century English writer, poet and translator.
+Thomas Medwin (20 March 1788 – 2 August 1869) was an early 19th-century English writer, poet and translator.
 He is known chiefly for his biography of his cousin, Percy Bysshe Shelley, and for published recollections of his friend, Lord Byron.

 Early life

-Thomas Medwin was born in the market town of Horsham, West Sussex on 20 March 1788, the third son of five children of Thomas Charles Medwin, a solicitor and steward, and Mary Medwin (née Pilford).
+Thomas Medwin was born in the market town of Horsham, West Sussex on 20 March 1788, the third son of five children of Thomas Charles Medwin, a solicitor and steward, and Mary Medwin (née Pilfold).
 His two older brothers John and Henry died in early adulthood.

 He was a second cousin on both his parents' sides to Percy Bysshe Shelley (1792–1822), who lived two miles away at Field Place, Warnham, and with whom Medwin formed a friendship from childhood onwards.

 Medwin was from a prosperous rather than a wealthy family that expected their sons to work for a living.
 He attended Syon House Academy in Isleworth in 1788–1804, as did Shelley in 1802–1808.
 Medwin related that Shelley and he remained close friends at Syon House, forming a bond so close that Shelley apparently sleepwalked his way to Medwin's dormitory.
 After a further year in a public school, Medwin matriculated at University College, Oxford in the winter of 1805, but left without taking his degree.
 He was initially articled as a clerk in his father's law firm in Horsham.

 Medwin showed aptitude in foreign languages and was to become fluent in Greek, Latin, German, Italian, Spanish, French and Portuguese.
 He began writing poems, including a contribution to The Wandering Jew, a poem attributed to Shelley.
 The young Shelley and Medwin met during their respective holidays for pursuits such as fishing and fox-hunting.
 Their romantic attachments included their cousin Harriet Grove, with whom Shelley was deeply committed by the spring of 1810, although he was to elope with Harriet Westbrook in 1811 using money he had borrowed under false pretences from Medwin senior.

 Medwin rebelled against his father's wish for him to become a lawyer, running up gambling debts and causing a quarrel with his father, the result of which was the omission of Thomas from his father's will, executed in 1829.
 Considerable debts appear to have been paid by his family.
 His activities involved much carousing and gambling at his club in Brighton and spending money on collecting art.
 Shelley recalled Medwin as painting well and "remarkable, if I do not mistake, for a particular taste in, and knowledge of the belli arti – Italy is the place for you, the very place – the Paradise of Exiles....
 If you will be glad to see an old friend, who will be glad to see you... come to Italy."
 Medwin's financial situation could not continue as it was, and by 1812 he had accepted a military commission in the 24th Light Dragoons, a regiment where he could pursue his social pretensions.